-Upwork Inc. (the "Company" or "Upwork") operates an online talent solution that enables businesses ("clients") to find and work with highly-skilled independent professionals ("freelancers," and, together with clients, "users").
+Upwork Inc. (the "Company" or "Upwork") operates a work marketplace that connects businesses ("clients") with independent talent ("freelancers," and, together with clients, "users").
 The Company was originally incorporated in the state of Delaware in December 2013 prior to and in connection with the combination (the "Elance-oDesk Combination") of Elance, Inc. ("Elance") and oDesk Corporation ("oDesk").
 The Company changed its name to Elance-oDesk, Inc. shortly before the Elance-oDesk Combination in March 2014, and later to Upwork Inc. in May 2015.
 In 2015, the Company relaunched as Upwork and commenced consolidation of its two operating platforms.
 In 2016, following completion of the platform consolidation, the Company began operating under a single platform.
 The Company is currently headquartered in Santa Clara, California.